ACMA RCM Compliance

 NOTE 2: Certification Body Statements are no longer mandatory.
 We can arrange one if required through a partner company.

 For more information, call us or fill in the form at https://www.emctech.com.au/get-quote/

 ACMA Compliance with these applicable RCM (formerly C-tick, A-tick) standards is mandatory for all devices that connect to the mobile phone network and use voice or data.

 - WBCDMA (3G) and LTE (4G) devices must comply with AS/CA S042.1 and AS/CA S042.4.

 - Satellite Phones must comply with AS/CA S042.1.

-- Other applicable ACMA RCM test standards may also apply for SAR/EMR, EMC, Radiocommunications, Safety and MEPS
+- Other applicable ACMA RCM test standards may also apply for SAR/EMR, EMC, Radiocommunications, Safety, and MEPS

 - Power Adapters or Chargers must be RCM certified and registered on the ERAC National Database.

-After the product has been tested and found to be RCM compliant, certain other RCM reports and RCM documents (based on assessment of overseas CE marking RED test reports), the RCM compliance label must be applied to the product before it can be legally sold.
+After the product has been tested and found to be RCM compliant, certain other RCM reports and RCM documents (based on the assessment of overseas CE marking RED test reports), the RCM compliance label must be applied to the product before it can be legally sold.
 EMC Technologies can assess the relevant documentation and if found satisfactory, a NATA accredited report is issued indicating compliance with the relevant ACMA telecommunications regulations.